What you need

 The gateway should now try to establish the connection, and once successful, the LED will light solid green.

 If not, try to restart the gateway.
-Make sure there are GSM connectivity.
+Make sure there is GSM connectivity.

 Do a connectivity check by inserting a thermocouple into a Maturix Transmitter and check in the Maturix Web Portal that data is being received.